Shinde26/MY_project_hospital/README.md

 # MY_project_hospital
-This Project is MAde for Future ready talent  offered by microsoft azure https://new-hopital.azurewebsites.net
+This Project is Made for Future ready talent  offered by microsoft azure https://new-hopital.azurewebsites.net

 Microsoft Azure is great platform to use and it has many services and features.